-You really have to applaud what 343 Industries have achieved with Halo 4.
-Handed the reigns of the mega-selling, but…
+[rating:5] You really have to applaud what 343 Industries have achieved with Halo 4.
+Handed the reigns of the mega-selling,…

 You really have to applaud what 343 Industries have achieved with Halo 4.
 Handed the reigns of the mega-selling, but slightly wayward property after Bungie’s contract ran out, the company could have continued to churn out the same kind of uninspiring material that was released in the later year’s of Bungie’s contract.
 Because regardless of what the most ardent of fans might suggest, the Halo franchise had lost its way and was becoming little more than a cash cow: little was created in the name of innovation, and everything released after Halo 3 felt oddly sterile.

 But 343 have not only fixed the franchise, and made it worthy of the hype it has attracted recently, they have also gone above and beyond, making Halo 4 one of the greatest shooters on this generation of consoles and raising the bar right at the end of its life cycle.
 And most importantly of all, they’ve done it in a way that makes the game feel like it was lovingly crafted by fans of the property for fans, with every intention to surprise and delight.
 This is arguably the greatest example of the shock and awe campaign of recent industry memory.